Love as a Sacred Duty

 — Valarie Kaur, Executive Directory & Founder of The Revolutionary Love Project

-250+ million people reached through in-person and virtual mobilization events
+250+ million people reached through in-person and virtual mobilization events.

-115+ worldwide headlines from CNN to NBC, NPR to the AP, PBS to “People” Magazine
+115+ worldwide headlines from CNN to NBC, NPR to the AP, PBS to “People” Magazine.

-Tens of thousands of downloads of learning materials and courses
+Tens of thousands of downloads of learning materials and courses.

-250+ partner organizations and visionary leaders supporting and amplifying the movement
+250+ partner organizations and visionary leaders supporting and amplifying the movement.

-#1 LA Times Bestseller awarded to founder Valarie Kaur’s book “See No Stranger”
+#1 LA Times Bestseller awarded to founder Valarie Kaur’s book “See No Stranger”.

 Conclusion

-As one participant, Anusha Mehar, a Denver-based writer, producer, and cultural organizer, states, “There is some sort of chemical magic that happens when you bring people together in a sacred place, just by naming it sacred.
-And we’re trying to create these little pockets of the world as it could be, those spaces in between where you don’t have to confront all of the powers that be all at once.
+As one participant, Anusha Mehar, a Denver-based writer, producer, and cultural organizer, and a member of the Revolutionary Love Project.
+“There is some sort of chemical magic that happens when you bring people together in a sacred place, just by naming it sacred,” Mehar said.
+“And we’re trying to create these little pockets of the world as it could be, those spaces in between where you don’t have to confront all of the powers that be all at once.
 You just create something beautiful and let it change from the inside out.”

 Return to the Spiritual Solutions Library.